digitalica/msxcomputermagazine/README.md

 In the shortcodes above, the number of the magazine can be left out.
 The plugin wil take the number from the page title automatically.
-The numbers are the numbers of the magazine, the disknumbering is different. (for MCM 1 less, for MCCM multiple disks per issue)
+The numbers are the numbers of the magazine, the numbering of disk is different. (for MCM 1 less, for MCCM multiple disks per issue)

 Special Numbers:
 - 91: The PDF with extra pages for MCCM 90, the last issue.